 For most patients, wearing a retainer is part of life after braces.
 Wearing your retainer regularly as prescribed is the easiest way to keep your teeth from shifting after your braces come off.

 The retainer may be either fixed or removable.
 If your retainer is removable, it will be up to you to wear it as prescribed (which at first, will likely be all the time, except when eating, brushing or flossing).
 After a while, your orthodontist may say you can cut back to wearing your retainer just at night.

 No matter what age you are or what stage of orthodontic treatment you are at, one constant is that maintaining an excellent oral hygiene routine will go a long way to promoting oral health and preventing tooth decay, which can eat away at your teeth and damage their shape.

 If decay occurs, the rest of your teeth may shift around it.
 You can decrease your risk of tooth decay by brushing and flossing thoroughly and regularly, and attending regular dental checkups to help keep your teeth healthy.

-During the first 6 months after you get your braces off, we recommend visiting your dentist regularly, and every 9 months after that, to help ensure your teeth are where they need to be– and to give your dentist a chance to inspect your retainer and make any required adjustments.
+During the first 6 months after you get your braces off, we recommend visiting your orthodontist regularly, and every 9 months after that, to help ensure your teeth are where they need to be– and to give your orthodontist a chance to inspect your retainer and make any required adjustments.